-2.1 Continental ARS408-21 performance at different ranges, image from Continental Datasheet [1] 6 3.1 Data structure.
-Some of these are directly measured but most of them are calculated in the preprocessing 13 0.2 rear axle.
-The heading is zero if forward facing and positive in the direction of the arrow 13 5.1 A block diagram of sensor fusion tool chain 35 7.1 7.2 Comparison between the EKF, UKF and CKF, all of them very similar.
+2.1 Continental ARS408-21 performance at different ranges, image from Continental Datasheet [1] 6 3.1 3.2 Data structure.
+Some of these are directly measured but most of them are calculated in the preprocessing 13 direction of the arrow 13 5.1 A block diagram of sensor fusion tool chain.
+35 7.1 7.2 Comparison between the EKF, UKF and CKF, all of them very similar.
 Camera frames of the following scenario covering the period during which the LIDAR gives faulty readings.
-Target vehicle is encircled in 48 7.3 The longitudinal and latitudinal relative position of the target vehicle 49 7.4 as seen by the radar and LIDAR 49 50 7.5 Fused latitudinal position with various motion models.
-The coordinatedTurnCartesian is covered by constantAcceleration since they are very similar 51 7.6 Longitudinal error and fused output with various levels of process noise.
-The motion model used is Coordinated turn with Cartesian 52 7.7 coordinates 52 7.8 Latitudinal position showing unwanted effects of using low process noise 53 7.9 Figure shows how the hunter vehicle catches up to and changes lane to overtake a slower vehicle in the right lane 54 7.10 The longitudinal and latitudinal relative position of the target vehicle as seen by the radar and LIDAR 54 7.11 Results of fusion using the various measurement covariance matrices seen in Equation 7.1 55
+Target vehicle is encircled in 48 7.3 red 49 7.4 as seen by the radar and LIDAR 49 7.5 are very similar 50 7.6 very similar 51 7.7 coordinates 52 70 The motion model used is Coordinated turn with Cartesian coordinates 52 1.8 Latitudinal position showing unwanted effects of using low process noise 53 7.9 Figure shows how the hunter vehicle catches up to and changes lane to overtake a slower vehicle in the right lane 54 7.10 The longitudinal and latitudinal relative position of the target vehicle as seen by the radar and LIDAR.
+54 7.11 Results of fusion using the various measurement covariance matrices seen in Equation 7.1.
+55